czietz/picowifi/README.md

 - Using `USBTOOL.ACC` (from the Desktop menu: Desk – USB Utility) check that the PicoWifi is recognized as a USB device.
 If not, try replacing the cable.
 - If the PicoWifi is listed as a USB device but uIP-Tool still fails to connect to your Wifi network, you can get status information by pressing the _F2_ key within the uIP-Tool.
 Pay particular attention to the _Wifi status_ line.
 (Note: If the password is wrong, the status might toggle between _Connected_ and _Authentication failed_ when you repeatedly press *F2*).
 - By pressing the _F2_ key within the uIP-Tool you will also be shown the Received Signal Strength Indicator (RSSI).
 Values of -40 dB to -50 dB are very good. -60 dB is okay, -80 dB indicates a borderline weak connection.
+- If you experience instability, e.g., sudden loss of connection or aborted transfers, even though the RSSI is good, try a different cable.
+Some cables cannot properly supply the peak current when the PicoWifi is transmitting[^3].

 Note: The USB version of the uIP-Tool also supports the Asix USB-to-Ethernet adapter.
 You can only connect _one_ device at a time: either the PicoWifi or the Asix adapter.